The Faerie movement is a worldwide discovery of gay/lesbian/trans* sexuality happening in sanctuaries, sacred groves, workshops and retreats.

 About Harry Hay

-Harry Hay is recognised as the founder of the radical faeries.
+Harry Hay is recognised as one of the founders of the radical faeries.
 Born in the UK (in Worthing, Sussex) on April 7th 1912, he was an active campaigner for gay liberation from the 1950s but constantly coming into dispute with those in the movement who sought to assimilate and fit in with ‘normal’ society.

 Harry sought to find what might lie at the core of the nature of those who loved the same gender.
 He went as far as to consider queers ‘a separate people whose time has come.’
 For many years he was part of a ‘Circle of Loving Companions’ where many of the ideas that have become associated with the radical faeries were explored.